Germany: +49 89 143 01280

-A: Geographic replication enables asynchronous replication across geographically separate clusters.
-This is often used for disaster recovery.
+A: Geographic replication enables asynchronous replication across active / active geographically separate clusters.
+This is often used for the scale-out of global services, data locality and disaster recovery.

 17. Is Replication bi-directional?

 A: Yes, unidirectional and bi-directional replication are supported in MySQL Cluster.
-Transaction collision detection and resolution is provided when using bi-directional geographic replication.
+Transaction conflict detection and resolution is provided when using bi-directional geographic replication.

 18. When using MySQL Cluster as an in-memory database, does MySQL Cluster risk losing data?